 * Due to COVID-19 onsite bidding has been suspended.
 Some of the terms below may not apply to online bidding. *

 Buying at auction is not for everyone!
-Please take the time to read these terms carefully and understand exactly what you are getting into when you buy something in an auction.
+Please take the time to read all terms carefully and understand exactly what you are getting into when you buy something in an auction.
 It can be rewarding to get a great deal, but it can also be disappointing if you are not prepared and you do not understand the risks.

 You must register and get a bidder number to participate in each of our auctions.
 There is no cost to register, but a photo identification issued by a government agency is required and you must be at least sixteen years old.
 You can register in person before the auction or you can preregister through this web site.
 As a bidder, you are responsible for inspecting each item that you bid on before you bid on it and you should not assume anything about the item’s condition, fitness of use or merchantability that is not expressed explicitly in writing.
 Do your due diligence before you bid, it is too late if you discover something about the item after you have been declared the winning bidder.